Anthropologist, social media guru, Icelandic nature and food enthusiast.

 About 4,5 – 7 hours of daylight

-Good to know vol 2. – Driving in Iceland in January
+Driving in Iceland in January

-Driving in January can be a challenge, especially if you aren’t used to driving in snow or on slippery roads.
+For those interested in self-drive tours, driving in January can be a challenge, especially if you aren’t used to driving in snow or on slippery roads.
 For anyone who is feeling nervous about this I would always recommend joining a tour where an experienced driver will take care of the whole thing and you can just sit back, relax and enjoy the Icelandic nature show.

-The weather in Iceland in February
+The Weather in Iceland in February

 About 7 – 10 hours of daylight